taustation-fan/taustation-fan.github.io/README.md

 loot credits from the victim's purse, but cannot steal items from the loser.

+Each combat action costs 3% Focus if your opponent successfully attacks you, and 1% otherwise.
+If you run out of Focus, you are detained to the Brig.

 On stations with a Sick Bay, the loser can then recover in the Sick Bay.
 On stations without a Sick Bay (currently only Bordeaux Station and Caen Stronghold), this can be the death of the character's body, which